ammarsys/oxycaptcha/README.md

 ## Usage

-You can find examples on how to integrate the API [here](https://google.com/).
+Examples on how to integrate the API are [here](https://google.com/).
 However, the usage really boils down to making simple HTTP requests,

 ```python